pspanoudakis/pubtrail/README.md

 ## UX Prize 🏆 winning project

-This application was implemented as a project for the course ID2216 Developing Mobile Applications at KTH, winning the UX Prize, which is awarded to projects that stand out for their attention to the use case, usability, and thoughtful design, possibly creating a need that was previously unknown.
+This application was implemented as a project for the course **ID2216 Developing Mobile Applications at KTH**, winning the **UX Prize**, which is awarded to projects that stand out for their attention to the use case, usability and well-thought design, possibly creating a need that was previously unknown.

 ### Team Members
 - Filip Todosov
 - Bogdan Stefanescu
 - Pavlos Spanoudakis

-As an award-winning project, we also prepared a [short presentation](./docs/PubTrail_Project_Presentation.pdf) of our project to share our work and inspire our classmates.
+As an award-winning project, we also prepared a [short presentation](./docs/PubTrail_Project_Presentation.pdf) of our app to share our work and inspire our classmates.

 ## Tech Stack